open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ]
 ```

-If you want to display a cell value as a very customizable react component, you can provide a `renderCell` function to each column:
+To display a cell value as a customizable react component, provide a `renderCell` function to each column:

 ```tsx
 // Simple usage of a render function